ecuascott/one-click-hugo-cms/site/content/_index.md

     community.
 When you choose Goza Media, you get quality made in USA.
 We are hands-on and assist you from start-to-finish.
 intro:
-  heading: What we offer
+  heading: What we do
   text: >-
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+    Goza Media is the ultimate spot for home owners who want to upgrade their old windows and to install hurricane impact windows and doors.
+We’re glad to pass that knowledge and expertise to make your project a success!
 products:
   - image: img/illustrations-coffee.svg
     text: >-